 - Agreement renegotiation/rebalancing (including for hardship);

 - Finding a solution to address the problems (in general);

 - Finding a solution to address the problems generated by the pandemic;

 - Interest recalculation;

 - Credit Office (deregistration from CO);

-- Problems with operation of the ATMs (including repayment of amounts);
+- Problems with operation of the ATMs (including refunds);

-- Problems in connection with bank transfers and repayment of transaction fees;
+- Problems in connection with wire transfers and refunds of transaction fees;

-- Recovery of amount wrongly transferred by consumers (internet banking);
+- Recovery of amounts wrongly transferred by consumers (internet banking);

 - Requests for clarifications as to calculation and the amounts withdrawn by banks from the credit card account;